House of Fürstenberg (Swabia)

-The House of Fürstenberg (/de/; Fürstenhaus zu Fürstenberg) was an influential Swabian noble family in Germany, based primarily in what is today southern Baden-Württemberg near the source of the Danube river.
+The House of Fürstenberg (/de/; Fürstenhaus zu Fürstenberg) is an old and influential Swabian noble family in Germany, based primarily in what is today southern Baden-Württemberg near the source of the Danube river.
 Numerous members of the family have risen to prominence over the centuries as soldiers, churchmen, diplomats, and academics.
 Sometimes the name is transcribed as von Fürstenberg, gallicized as de Furstenberg or anglicized as Furstenberg.

 History

 Fürstenberg was a county of the Holy Roman Empire in Swabia, present-day southern Baden-Württemberg, Germany.
 The county emerged when Count Egino IV of Urach inherited through marriage large parts of the Duchy of Zähringen upon the death of Duke Berthold V in 1218, and was originally called the county of Freiburg.
 Egino's grandson Count Henry began to take as his surname the name of his residence at Fürstenberg Castle around 1250.